Zdenek Konvalina

 Zdenek Konvalina (born 1979) is a multidisciplinary artist.
 In later career, he developed abstract expressionist painting practice.

 Personal life

 Konvalina was born in 1979 in Brno, Czech Republic.
 He married ballerina Ksenia Ovsyanick in 2014.

 Career

 After graduating from Brno Conservatory (Bachelor's degree: Fine Arts) in 1997 Zdenek pursued a career of a ballet dancer.
-He made his U.S. debut in the Fall of 1998 with Brandywine Ballet partnering Nancy Page as sugar plum fairy and her cavalier in their annual production of The Nutcracker.
+He made his U.S. debut in the Fall of 1998 with Brandywine Ballet partnering with Nancy Page as sugar plum fairy and her cavalier in their annual production of The Nutcracker.
 Zdenek continued on as a principal dancer with Brandywine Ballet until deciding to venture into other artistic endeavors.